elldeeone/rusty-kaspa/tcp-hole-punch/PLAN-CLEANUP.md

    - [x] Add stream-based P2P entrypoints with libp2p-tuned h2 settings (`connect_with_stream`/`serve_with_incoming`) to support adapter dial/listen.
    - [x] Wire libp2p outbound connector to a stream provider hook (placeholder for now) so adapter can hand libp2p streams into the transport seam.
    - [x] Allow inbound connections to provide precomputed transport metadata (for libp2p streams) via connect info, with synthetic addressing fallback.
+   - [x] Stub libp2p service/provider listen bridge using tonic `Connected` metadata; full libp2p dial/listen to be implemented on this seam.

 4. **Protocol / Metadata**